Summary

 Foreign policy

-Among over 70 other senators, Casey wrote to urge the European Union to designate Hezbollah as a terrorist organization.[56]
+Along with over 70 other senators, Casey wrote to urge the European Union to designate Hezbollah as a terrorist organization.[53]
 He introduced the Stop Terrorist Operational Resources and Money (STORM) Act of 2016, which punishes countries that accept terrorist financing by their citizens or within their borders.
-Casey voted for the Protect and Preserve International Cultural Property Act, which was designed to ensure that the U.S. is not a market for antiquities looted from Syria and was signed into law by Obama.[57][58][59]
+Casey voted for the Protect and Preserve International Cultural Property Act, which was designed to ensure that the U.S. is not a market for antiquities looted from Syria and was signed into law by Obama.[54][55][56]

 Casey condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response to it.[57]

-In April 2019, Casey was one of 34 senators to sign a letter to President Trump encouraging him “to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America”, asserting that Trump had “consistently expressed a flawed understanding of U.S. foreign assistance” since becoming president and that he was “personally undermining efforts to promote U.S. national security and economic prosperity” by preventing the use of Fiscal Year 2018 national security funding.
-The senators argued that foreign assistance to Central American countries created less migration to the U.S. by helping to improve conditions in those countries.[61]
+Casey was one of 34 senators to sign a letter in 2019 to President Trump encouraging him “to listen to members of your own Administration and reverse a decision that will damage our national security and aggravate conditions inside Central America”, asserting that Trump had “consistently expressed a flawed understanding of U.S. foreign assistance” since becoming president and that he was “personally undermining efforts to promote U.S. national security and economic prosperity” by preventing the use of Fiscal Year 2018 national security funding.
+The senators argued that foreign assistance to Central American countries created less migration to the U.S. by helping to improve conditions in those countries.[58]

 Government spending and taxes

-In 2012, Casey introduced legislation that would extend the payroll tax cut for another year and provide tax credits for employers that add jobs.[63]
+Casey introduced legislation in 2012 that would extend the payroll tax cut for another year and provide tax credits for employers that add jobs.[60]

 In 2016, Casey joined a group of Senate Democrats led by Joe Manchin of West Virginia who wanted to extend expiring benefits for retired coal workers.[61]
 Described as “unusually animated”, Casey said he would “vote against a must-pass spending bill needed to keep the government running” if the coal miners’ benefits were not extended.[62]

-Alongside all other Senate Democrats, Casey voted against the 2017 Tax Cuts and Jobs Act, saying that it was “a giveaway to the super rich”.[66]
-He also proposed to expand the Child and Dependent Care Tax Credit before the TCJA passed, and it incorporated a larger expansion of this credit.[67]
+Alongside all other Senate Democrats, Casey voted against the 2017 Tax Cuts and Jobs Act, saying that it was “a giveaway to the super rich”.[63]

 Gun policy